elhammajd/Tumor_Survival_CV/README.md

 ---
 ## Notice

-As all the processes are conducted using the relative path, it's very important to set up [DAISM] and use it correctly.
+As all the processes are conducted using the relative path, it's very important to set up [Tumor_Survival_CV] and use it correctly.
-[DAISM] should be consisted of three parts: part 1 is ```/project/6003851/``` to ensure all the files can run on Compute Canada; part 2 is your ```user name``` at Compute Canada; part 3 is your ```folder's name```.
+[Tumor_Survival_CV] should be consisted of three parts: part 1 is ```/project/6003851/``` to ensure all the files can run on Compute Canada; part 2 is your ```user name``` at Compute Canada; part 3 is your ```folder's name```.
 For example, the writer's directory is as follows:

 ~~~
-/project/6003851/elhma/DAISM
+/project/6003851/elhma/Tumor_Survival_CV
 ~~~

 If you are not sure about the path of your working folder, try to type in 'pwd' command in linux or 'getwd()' in R language for reference.

 ---
 ## Before you start
-1. decide the path of [DAISM] to replicate our results;
+1. decide the path of [Tumor_Survival_CV] to replicate our results;
 2. create the subdirectories **scripts**, **sh**, **rout**, and **outputs** at [DAISM]；
 3. allocate all relevant files into each subdirectory.
 The **rout**, and **outputs** folders will be empty at the beginning while the **scripts** and **sh** folders should look like the figure below:

 ![image](image1.png)

-5. In the main directory [DAISM], use the following commands to python/3.8  language in Compute Canada (The environment settings in CC change occasionally, make sure to check and use their latest settings):
+5. In the main directory [Tumor_Survival_CV], use the following commands to python/3.8  language in Compute Canada (The environment settings in CC change occasionally, make sure to check and use their latest settings):
 ~~~
 module load python/3.8
 source $HOME/jupyter_py3/bin/activate